yourdevkalki/arbitrum-vibekit/README.md

 - Run AI agents locally or remotely within your development environment.

-- Integrate with [MCP-powered](https://docs.cursor.com/context/model-context-protocol) tools and workflows for enhanced functionality.
+- Integrate with [MCP-powered](https://docs.cursor.com/context/model-context-protocol) tools and workflows for advanced functionality.

 To clone Vibekit in Cursor:

 1. Open Cursor and click "Clone Repository" in the welcome screen.
 2. Paste the repository URL: `https://github.com/EmberAGI/arbitrum-vibekit.git`.
 3. Choose your local directory and click "Clone".
-4. Once cloned, Cursor will automatically detect the `.cursor/rules` folder and set up the AI context.

 <p align="left">
   <img src="img/cursor.png" width="900px" alt="cursor"/>
 </p>

+Once cloned, Cursor will automatically detect the `.cursor/rules` folder and set up the AI context.

 ### 🤖 Vibe Coding DeFi Agents

-Ready to vibe with some DeFi agents? to run any of the existing agents or vibe code your own, refer to [this guide](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/examples/README.md).
+Ready to vibe with some DeFi agents? to run any of the existing agents or vibe code your own, head over to [the agent playground](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/examples/README.md).

 ### 🧠 Crafting Effective AI Prompts

 To make the most of vibe coding, it's important to provide your AI assistant with clear and structured context.
 In the `.cursor/rules` folder, you can define the scope of your project, including its purpose, key components, and any relevant data schemas.

-#### 📝 Vibekit's Cursor Rules Files Structure
+#### 📝 Vibekit's Cursor Rules Structure

 Vibekit's rules files are located in the project's [`arbitrum-vibekit/.cursor/rules`](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/.cursor/rules) directory.
 These files define best practices, workflows, and workspace conventions for building and maintaining agents:

-- **createAgent.mdc**:
+- **createAgent.mdc**

   A guide for creating and configuring new agents, including best practices, required dependencies, and setup instructions.

-- **vibeCodingWorkflow.mdc**:
+- **vibeCodingWorkflow.mdc**

   Outlines the step-by-step development workflow for agents, including the Planner/Executor roles, task breakdowns, and conventions for collaborative development.

-- **workspaceRules.mdc**:
+- **workspaceRules.mdc**

   Documents workspace-wide guidelines and best practices for the monorepo, such as dependency management, development scripts, and CI/CD standards.

 #### 🔄 Extending and Maintaining Rules

-To add new rules or update existing ones:
+Here's a guidelines for adding or editing rules:

-- **Add a New Rule File:**
+- **Add a New Rule File**

   Create a new `.mdc` file in `.cursor/rules` if you want to introduce a new agent type, workflow, or set of best practices.
 Follow the structure of the existing files for consistency.